#1SimpleStep – My Letter to President Mahama

 Every time a new president is elected, a country is filled with so much hope and optimism; that it is a new beginning and things can only get better.
 I have felt that optimism thrice and I have been disappointed on all three occasions.

 Your Independence Day speech was brilliant.
 It is probably the best I have heard in my lifetime but are you walking the talk?
 In your first tv interview (with KSM on TGIF), when you became vice president in 2009, you mentioned a new licensing system for government vehicles to curb personal use, you also mentioned government, MDAs will be directed to purchase Ghanaian rice and Made-in-Ghana products.
-I remember it all like yesterday but what is striking is all this hasn’t been done.
+I remember it all like yesterday but what strikes me is all this hasn’t been done.
 If you see the gift hampers going out of the MDAs every Christmas and you will be amazed.
 I wonder what you have to say to that.
-And this runs through government.
+And this runs rampant through government.
 Enough is enough!

 Until Q4 2012, I worked in the Public Service and I also volunteered with a group of young Ghanaians to run an election project.
 I traveled the country and I was disappointed and heartbroken with the stories, scenes and some of the people I met.
 Everywhere we went, people just wanted to see government working.
 Ghanaians are tired of the corruption and cronyism.
 We used the road to your hometown Bole in August to go interact with people on the elections.
 We didn’t have an four wheel drive and it was just a taxi driver who agreed to get us there for ¢200.
 It wasn’t a smooth journey.
 We fell into a ditch at one point.
 Luckily, no one was injured.
 We could have died on that road but who cares?
 This year, Mahamudu Bawumia had an accident on some weeks ago on the same road and the noise wouldn’t stop.
 I kept thinking about the many Ghanaians who ply the road daily, the kids who run away upon seeing our taxi stop, the poor taxi driver who broke his axle getting and the villages along the road without lights.
 Do we care about them?

 Have you observed the towns without lights when you travel at night?
 Sometimes, I wonder if they don’t vote or pay any taxes at all.
 What about the pregnant woman who has to travel on a bike to get medical attention?
-What about the worker who slaves for Ghana and has to feed his family with ¢300?
+What about the worker who slaves for Ghana and has to feed his family with ¢300 monthly?

 I could go on and on.
 What I am saying is simple;